palestine-nights/places/README.md

 > Google Places Microservice.

-Created to avoid issue with CORS, which accures with axios in VueJS Apps.
+Created to avoid issue with CORS, which appears with axios in VueJS Apps.

 ## Development